LiquidLogicLabs/markdown-mermaidjs-to-pdf/docs/CI-CD-SETUP.md

 - Runs only on main branch pushes and tags
 - Requires test job to pass
 - Builds multi-platform images
-- Pushes to both Docker Hub and GCR
+- Pushes to both Docker Hub and GHCR
 - Generates SBOM (Software Bill of Materials)

 ### 3. Security Scan Job